timscott/flipit/README.markdown

 	    public MyFeature() : base("my_feature_is_on") { }
 	}

-Use it in one or more places in your app to flip the feature.
+Use it anywhere in your app to flip the feature.

 	public class WhereMyFeatureIsImplemented
 	{